Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Related people

-On this day, Apple Corps published an advertisement entitled “This man has talent…” in the New Musical Express.
-It showed Apple’s General Manager, Alistair Taylor, disguised as a one-man band, with the following text:
+On this day, an advertisement titled “This man has talent…” was published by Apple Corps in the New Musical Express.
+It featured Apple’s General Manager, Alistair Taylor, dressed as a one-man band, alongside text inviting aspiring artists to submit their work to Apple.

 This man has talent…